 His research interests include the genetic etiology of syndromic and non-syndromic hearing loss, as well as mental retardation/multiple congenital anomaly syndromes.
 He is an elected member of the Society for Pediatric Research and Fellow of the American College of Medical Genetics.

 His clinical expertise includes evaluation of individuals with developmental disorders/autism and those with connective tissue disorders such as Ehlers-Danlos syndrome.
-He has been voted by his peers as one of the Top Doctors in Genetics in Boston in 2011.
+He has been voted by his peers as one of the Top Doctors in Genetics in Boston in 2011, 2014, and 2015.